STPA for Learning-Enabled Systems: A Survey and A New Practice: Preliminaries

 \subsection{Learning-Enabled Systems}

 \gls{LESs} are systems that utilise \gls{ML} algorithms to continuously improve their performance over time \cite{10.1007/978-3-030-54549-9_18}.
-These ML models are data-driven and make predictions or decisions, normally being integrated into \gls{CPSs} \cite{sandha2022learning}.
-However, despite their numerous benefits in adapting nonlinearities for complex and high-dimensional tasks, \gls{LESs} are not immune to safety-related failures.
-The focus of this paper is on the two following aspects of LESs that can lead to failures: the data-driven lifecycle of ML models and their functional architecture design.
+These ML models are data-driven and make predictions/decisions, normally being integrated into \gls{CPSs} \cite{sandha2022learning}.
+However, despite their numerous benefits in adapting nonlinearities for complex and high-dimensional tasks, \gls{LESs} are not immune to failures.

 A comprehensive ML lifecycle model can be found in \cite{10.1145/3453444}, which identifies assurance desiderata for each stage and reviews existing methods that contribute to achieving the desiderata.
-In this paper, we refer to an ML lifecycle consists of four stages---data preparation, model training, evaluation and deployment, as shown in Fig.~\ref{fig_ml_lifecycle}.
-Instead of a waterfall process, ML lifecycle is normally a spiral process \cite{10.1145/3453444} that new data gathered during the operation of existing models can be exploited and, where appropriate, new models may be learnt and deployed.
+An ML lifecycle generally consists of four stages---data preparation, model training, evaluation and deployment, as shown in Fig.~\ref{fig_ml_lifecycle}.
+Instead of a waterfall process, it is normally a spiral process \cite{10.1145/3453444} that new data gathered during the operation of existing models can be exploited and, where appropriate, new models may be learnt and deployed.

-As ML models become more sophisticated and ``deeper'', a diverse range of model architectures emerges where neurons and layers are the building blocks.
-As an example, YOLO is among the most widely used deep learning based object detection methods \cite{https://doi.org/10.48550/arxiv.1804.02767}, which is adopted in our later case study.
-Fig.~\ref{yolostructure}(a) displays the network architecture of YOLOv3 which consists of several layers, each with specific functionalities, e.g., \textbf{convolution layers} implement features extraction, \textbf{up-sample layers} increase the spatial resolution of the feature maps, \textbf{concatenation layers} merge feature maps, and \textbf{non-max suppression layers} suppresses the overlapping bounding boxes and keep the ones with the highest confidence score.
-Fig.~\ref{yolostructure}(b) shows the prediction feature map of YOLOv3 that has three prediction boxes per grid, where each prediction box consists of bounding-box coordinates, the objectness score, and class scores \cite{choi2019gaussian}.